H. pylori Infection: When Treatment Is Necessary (and When It’s Not)

 Long-Term Management: Even after successful treatment, it's crucial to maintain a healthy lifestyle and diet to prevent recurrence of H. pylori infection.
 I recommend throwing away your toothbrush once you are done with your protocol as H. pylori can remain in the brush fibers and reinfect you.

-H. pylori infection is a common but treatable condition.
-If you need support and personalized advice regarding treatment options, book a 1:1 consult with me below.
+If you need support and personalized advice regarding treatment or your options, book a 1:1 consult with me below.